Events API

 __eventstartThree__ third formattable date/time

-__eventend__ formattable end date/time
+__eventend__ formattable end date/time.

-__eventtimes__ smart display of event start/end times
+__eventtimes__ smart display of event start/end times (format parameter does not apply)

 __startday__ number for the day of the month

-__startmonth__ number for the month
+__startmonth__ text for the month ("May")

 __first__ displays 'first' for the first record returned